 These pages are on the website of our family business - "Roots

-Kitchens and Bedrooms".
+Kitchens Bedrooms Bathrooms".
 (Lots of useful information if you are planning

 Servicemen on release were entitled to reinstatement.
 Our problem, where to settle with our home in Gravesend and our jobs at Edgware.

 It was confirmed at my interview with London Coop.
 I could return on condition I gave them a fortnights notice of my intention, after being offered the job as manager of the Edgware green-grocery department, wage £3.15s.
 Mrs Towler had also been in touch with the proposition we live in with her, on condition, Lil carried on as before being responsible for the children and housekeeping.
 Lil wasn't keen on the idea, I'd had second thoughts about shop work so we finally agreed to stay put.

 The only driving jobs on offer at the Gravesend labour exchange were with London Transport, on being told they were desperate and would want me to start as soon as possible, off I went with the blue card full of confidence, to be told at the bus garage, I was too tall to be a conductor which prevented me being employed as a driver.
 They were sorry but had to abide to the union rules that stated, all bus crews must serve at least six months on the back before being allowed up front driving.

 The following morning I had trouble at the labour exchange trying to convince the clerk concerning the union rules, in the end, at my request, he phoned the transport office for confirmation, satisfied, the clerk apologized and thereafter I was treated with respect.
 While I sat in the office he phoned round the factories and came up with a dumper driving job at the cement works.
 Is/9d(8.75p) an hour.
 If you were unskilled and refused any labouring job on the labour exchange books at that time, you automatically disqualified yourself from unemployment benefit, unless you could produce a medical certificate.